CyberGhost VPN Review

 I can only say good things about CyberGhost's support staff.
-They're helpful, knowledgeable, and available 24/7 via live chat support.
+They're helpful, knowledgeable, and available 24/7 via live chat support with four different languages.
 They also respond on Twitter, Facebook, and even Google Plus.
 Their help center could be more user friendly, but that's a nitpicky complaint.

 At prices averaging under $3/month on a 2-year plan, there's no question that CyberGhost VPN is one of the best deals on the market today.
 The monthly rate of $10.99 is pretty standard, but it's hard to recommend because CyberGhost has such a great 30-day guarantee.
 The company offers a no questions ask refund policy for any customer within their first 30 days of usage.
 The best course of action is clearly for customers to sign up for the 2-year plan and refund if service is poor.
 From our experience, this won't be the case but sometimes niche issues do arise.
 Overall, CyberGhost is selling a premium product for value prices.
 It's simply a great deal.